compsciencelab/pytorchrl/code_examples/train_genchem/ppo/README.md

 ## 4. Log in wandb during training

-If you have a wandb account, you can visualise you training progress in https://wandb.ai/ by adding you account key to the configuration file.
+If you have a wandb account, you can visualise you training progress in https://wandb.ai/ by adding you account key to the configuration file (line 25).

 ## 5. Analize results